jadot-bp/backus-gilbert/README.md

 ## Authors

 - [@jadot-bp](https://www.github.com/jadot-bp)
-# backus-gilbert
+# backus-gilbert [hmr]

 This repository is for the Backus-Gilbert code as used by FASTSUM for spectral reconstruction.
+This branch is for the HMR modified form of the original Backus-Gilbert method.
+This corresponds to the least-squares component of the [backus-gilbert] branch with added unit area constraint for the averaging functions.

 ## Installation (Linux)